 Cursor Hardening Guide

-AI code editor security hardening for code privacy, API key management, and workspace trust
+AI code editor security hardening for code privacy, MCP security, agent sandboxing, API key management, and workspace trust

-Product Editions Covered: Cursor Free, Cursor Pro, Cursor Business
+Product Editions Covered: Cursor Free, Cursor Pro, Cursor Teams, Cursor Enterprise

 Overview

 Cursor is an AI-powered code editor built on VSCode that integrates large language models (LLMs) directly into the development workflow.
-As organizations adopt AI coding assistants, securing these tools becomes critical—they process proprietary source code, handle API credentials, and connect to multiple AI providers.
-Compromised AI code editors can expose intellectual property, leak secrets to third-party AI services, or introduce vulnerable code into production systems.
+As organizations adopt AI coding assistants, securing these tools becomes critical—they process proprietary source code, handle API credentials, connect to multiple AI providers, and increasingly operate as autonomous agents capable of executing terminal commands, modifying files, and interacting with external services via MCP servers.

 Intended Audience